Our Services:

 Marilyn Hoffman

-At age 27, she became Director of the Fuller Museum in Brockton, MA, and then took the helm of one of the top 100 art museums in North America, The Currier Museum of Art in Manchester, NH.
-She previously held two curator posts and educator positions at the Boston Museum of Fine Arts, the Metropolitan Museum in New York, and the RISD Museum in Providence, RI.
-Hoffman serves on many boards and advisory committees, and often presents at NEMA.
-She holds a B.A. and M.A. in Art History from Brown University
+Marilyn Hoffman brings over 40 years of experience in museums and executive search.
+Marilyn’s network, combined with her deep knowledge of museum governance and staffing, makes her a respected advisor in executive recruitment.
+She founded Museum Search & Reference in 2005 after a 25-year museum career, capped by 18 years as a successful and respected museum director.
+At age 27, she became Director of the Fuller Art (now Craft) Museum in Brockton, Massachusetts.
+She then took the helm of one of the then top 100 art museums in North America, The Currier Museum of Art in Manchester, New Hampshire.
+She previously held two curator posts and educator roles at the Museum of Fine Arts, Boston, the Metropolitan Museum in New York, and the RISD Museum in Providence, Rhode Island.

 Ida Tomlin

-Ida Tomlin has 3 decades of museum and nonprofit leadership experience.
-She retired in May 2021 as Director of Operations and HR for the Mississippi Arts + Entertainment Experience (the “MAX”), where she recruited much of the staff for the newly opened $40M facility.
-Tomlin has served as Chief Operating Officer at the Detroit Zoo, Vice President & Chief Operating Officer at the Detroit (now Michigan) Science Center, and Assistant Director and Head of Public Programs at Cranbrook Institute of Science, Bloomfield Hills, MI.
-She has deep experience in talent recruiting, HR, DEAI, and working with unions.
-She has served on the boards of the Michigan Museums Association and the Association of Midwest Museums, from which she received a Distinguished Service Award in 2009.
-She is a peer reviewer for AAM’s MAP and Accreditation programs.
-Ida has a Master of Public Administration from the University of Michigan, Dearborn.
+Ida Tomlin offers over 30 years of museum and nonprofit executive experience, specializing in operations, human resources, and leadership transitions.
+She most recently served as Director of Operations and HR at the Mississippi Arts + Entertainment Experience, where she recruited and led the staff of a new $40M facility.
+In 2022, Ida was honored with the title "Operations Director Emeritus."
+Her past roles include Chief Operating Officer at the Detroit Zoo, Vice President & Chief Operating Officer at the Detroit (now Michigan) Science Center, and Assistant Director and Head of Public Programs at Cranbrook Institute of Science in Bloomfield Hills, Michigan.
+Ida brings expertise in talent recruitment, DEAI, and unions.
+She has served on multiple boards and is a peer reviewer for the American Alliance of Museums.

 Dan Yaeger